NewForce-at-Mountwest/bangazon-inc/book-3-web-api/chapters/REACT_ROUTER.md

 ## Adding a Header Component

 We don't expect our users to manually type into their url bar every time they want to navigate through the app so let's create a navbar component.
-Add a `Header.js` file to your components directory.
+Add a `Header.jsx` file to your components directory.

 > Header.js